jckw/readwise-feed/README.md

 # Readwise Feed

-Readwise Feed is simple demo app that showcases a number of Readwise users' activity in a single feed.
+Readwise Feed is an experimental passive social media platform that showcases a number of users' reading activity and interests in a single feed via syncing their activity from Readwise.

 It is built with Next.js, Prisma, and Vercel Postgres.

 ## Demo